tatumskatz/fruitflyVectorsBd/README.md

 # fruitflyVectorsBd
-All data and code necessary to recreate all analyses and figures in the manuscript entitled "Drosophila melanogaster is a possible vector of Batrachochytrium dendrobatidis" under review at PLOS One.
+All data and code necessary to recreate all analyses and figures in the manuscript entitled "Drosophila melanogaster is a possible carrier of Batrachochytrium dendrobatidis" under review at PLOS One.

 Transmission experiment scripts:
 First, run transmission_experiment2 to create trans_dat.csv